Soft-sided duffel bag and folded earth-tone safari clothing on a granite kopje in the Matobo Hills at dawn

 The Short Version

-Soft duffel, proper headlamp, your own binoculars, and a travel-clinic visit six weeks before you fly.
+One 35L carry-on, proper headlamp, your own binoculars, and a travel-clinic visit six weeks before you fly.
 Everything else is negotiable — these four are not.

 Top-down flat-lay of essential safari kit on linen: khaki long-sleeve shirt, olive trousers, wide-brim bush hat, headlamp, binoculars, Teva sandals, buff and notebook — all in earth tones